apache/beam/website/www/site/content/en/case-studies/seznam.md

 ## Journey to Apache Beam

-Seznam started using MapReduce in a Hadoop Yarn cluster back in 2010 to facilitate concurrent batch jobs processing for the web crawler component of their search engine.
+Seznam started using MapReduce in a Hadoop Yarn cluster back in 2010 to facilitate concurrent batch jobs processing for the web crawler components of their search engine.
 Within several years, their data infrastructure evolved to [over 40 billion rows with 400 terabytes](https://www.youtube.com/watch?v=rJIpva0tD0g) in HBase, 2 on-premises data centers with over 1,100 bare metal servers, 13 PB storage, and 50 TB memory, which made their business logic more complex.
 MapReduce no longer provided enough flexibility, [cost efficiency, and performance](https://youtu.be/rJIpva0tD0g?t=130)